iamkenos/ellie/docs/DETAILED_GUIDE.md

 Although going with this approach is purely optional for you to write automated tests, learning how to use this will allow you to write more complex steps and make full use of the framework's features.

-In most cases, ideally you would create the following files per page:
+In most cases, ideally you would create the following files for each page you want to interact with:

 - meta file — holds the locators
 - page object file — interface between the meta file and the glue file
 - glue file — holds functions that correspond to different actions you can do in the page; interface between the page object file and the step definition file
-- step definition file — holds the regex matching functions for all your Gherkin steps; interface between the glue file and feature file
+- step definition file — holds the regex matching functions for all your gherkin steps; interface between the glue file and feature file

 _`webdriverIO.meta.ts`_